Today, we will be looking at Yellow Card (and NO, it’s not the type that the Referee gives in football).

 Besides, Yellow Card stores personal information including the BVN in a secure, encrypted form that is only accessible to authorized personnel.

-The merchant service is available in all countries that Yellow Card has launched.
+The agent service is available in all countries that Yellow Card has launched.

 Yellow Card is an exchange where you can buy Bitcoin using different payment options.